-The Arctic Sunrise is crossing the Pacific
+The Arctic Sunrise is in Honolulu!

 Interested in helping out on the ship while it’s in Hawai’i?

 As the Chief Mate Martti is responsible for making sure that everything on the ship is running smoothly.
 Martti got started sailing with the merchant navy of Finland.
 Eight years ago his girlfriend at the time was a volunteer in our Helsinki office and suggested he apply to sail with Greenpeace.
 Martti was hired almost immediately and over the past eight years he has sailed on all three of the ships in our fleet.
 He says the atrium is what is special about the Arctic Sunrise because it brings people together.
 Martti doesn’t mind the rolling of the Sunrise as he has never been seasick.
 When not sailing for Greenpeace Martti goes home to Findland and spends his time fishing and road cycling.

 As the second mate on board Yeonsik is in charge of navigation.
 He is the bridge manager and says the “radar and charts are his babies.”
 Yeonsik wanted a job that would allow him to travel the world so he started sailing on commercial ships in 2010.
 After visiting more than thirty countries in five years.
 Yeonsik wanted to find a sailing job that was more meaningful, so he started sailing with Greenpeace in 2015.
 The Arctic Sunrise is his favorite ship to sail because it can go anywhere.
 When not working for Greenpeace he runs an environmental class for tourist on Biyang Island, South Korea.